Kyrgyzstan Travel Guide

 Summer is by and far the most popular time to visit.
 From June to September is when alpine treks are the most accessible.
 Kyrgyzstan can also make for a great winter destination with several ski resorts around the country.

 The most common way for getting around in Kyrgyzstan is by shared taxi (marshrutka).
-These are 15 passenger minibusses that leave when full and pick up people along the way, so sometimes they get quite crowded.
+These are 15 passenger minibuses that leave when full and pick up people along the way, so sometimes they get quite crowded.
 There are some shared taxis and 4×4’s that will act as shared taxis as well.

 Hitchhiking is simple in Kyrgyzstan, however, you’ll probably have difficulty finding a free ride as most anyone with a car in Kyrgyzstan is a taxi driver.
 So do expect to pay something if hitchhiking.